As SC colleges crumble, will legislators dodge repair bill again in 2018?

 But the school still has many needs, Clark said.

-The rise in student enrollment — now at nearly 3,000 — makes an already outdated software system move even slower, causing staff to work longer hours and risk burning out, he said.
+The rise in student enrollment – nearly 3,000 – makes an already outdated software system move even slower, causing staff to work longer hours and risk burning out, he said.

 “Frankly, it’s a slap in the face ... given the needs they (S.C.
 State) have,” said state Rep. Gilda Cobb-Hunter, D-Orangeburg.